datacentricdesign/iob22/assignments/01-calculator/step4.md

 ---

-Variables and inputs get us close to a complete user interaction.
+Variables and inputs get us close to complete user interaction.
 To close the loop, we need to write back the result of the sum to the user: this is the concept of `output`.
-Output is data coming out of our programme.
+An Output is a data coming out of our programme.
 It has one element:

 * `message` the text to write to the user